ComputationalBiomechanicsLab/rmr-solver/README.md

 ## Brief guide to our code

 1. In order to reproduce the figures and results commented in the paper, please run:
-    - `Code\Image Generation\main_plotMuscleResults.m` (returns figures comparing the RMR solver against the CMC algorithm and filtered EMG data, and mean absolute errors resulting from this comparison);
+    - `Code\Image Generation\PlotResults.m` (produces figures comparing the RMR solver against the CMC algorithm and filtered EMG data, and mean absolute errors resulting from this comparison);
-    - `Code\Data Processing\spm_analysis.m` (performs a statistical analysis to determine the effect of the glenohumeral constraint on the muscle activations predicted by the RMR solver)
+    - `Code\Data Processing\SPM_robustness_analysis.m` (performs a statistical analysis to determine the effect of the glenohumeral constraint on the muscle activations predicted by the RMR solver)

       [Note: in order to run, it requires installing the SPM1D package]

 2. In order to use the RMR solver on the dataset, and to estimate realistic muscle activations given user-chosen motions, please run:
     - `Code\Compute Muscle Activation\RMR solver\main_analyze_dataset.m`
+  This scripts produces our numerical results and can be used as a template to apply the RMR solver in other scenarios.

-3. To perform a similar CMC analysis on the dataset, to reach our same results, please run:
+3. To perform a similar CMC analysis on the dataset, please run:
     - `Code\Compute Muscle Activation\CMC analysis\batch_CMC_analysis.m` (by default considers the whole dataset)

 If you wish to make use of the RMR solver, you can either download the individual files the you need or (recommended) you can fork this repository into your own, and work freely there!
 We encourage you to try the method on your own data/model: in case you do, remember to cite our publication!

+### Trouble-shooting
+If you encounter any troubles or issues with running the code contained in this repository, feel free to open an issue and report it.
+We will do our best to help you!

 ## License